 Strengthening these muscle groups will improve your biomechanics, reduce the risk of IT band irritation, and support long-term recovery from IT band syndrome.

-IT Band Self-Massage Techniques
+Best IT Band Self-Massage Techniques

 In addition to performing an IT band stretch and strengthening the correct muscles, self-massage can help release tension in the IT band and surrounding muscles.
 A foam roller or massage ball can be used for myofascial (the tissue that wraps around muscles) release, targeting tight spots along the IT band.